RichardKelley/unr_deepspeech/README.md

 ## Caveats, Requirements, and Notes

+We have found that installing deepspeech-gpu may not work if you are running an old version of cuda.
+The best way to avoid this is to run on a system using cuda 10.

 The Mozilla DeepSpeech model requires single-channel audio and a 16 kHz sample rate.
 The client program gives an example of how to convert audio into this format using Python.
 If you generate your own audio